 - dangerous driving or road rage

-Untreated depression can cause undo stress on your relationships especially with a spouse or significant other.
+Untreated depression can cause undue stress on your relationships especially with a spouse or significant other.
 When depression strikes, it starts changing your perception and distorts your way of thinking.
 This change starts causing difficulty in our otherwise healthy relationships.
 So if you have noticed an unusual change in your relationships, please seek help or encourage someone else to get help.
 Here is a list of changes to look for:

 - withdrawing from close relationships